Parallelizing Tool Execution and LLM Generation for Low-Latency Agent Serving

-In addition to end-to-end improvements, we evaluate \sys's ability to accelerate tool execution.
+We next isolate \sys's ability to accelerate the tool side of agent execution.
+Since vLLM and Agentix change the LLM-side serving policy but do not accelerate the tool execution path, this experiment compares \sys only with the two tool-side baselines, ORION and SpecFaaS.
+Both baselines are backed by vLLM for LLM serving.

 Figure~\ref{fig:eval:tool} reports average tool latency aggregated across all agents, and Figure~\ref{fig:eval:tool_cdf} plots the corresponding per-task CDF.
-Across agents and benchmarks, \sys significantly reduces tool latency relative to both ORION and SpecFaaS. \sys reduces average tool latency by up to 55.2\%, and reduces p95/p99 tool latency by up to 59.3\%/60.6\%.
-Aggregating across all configurations, \sys achieves an average tool speedup of 1.71$\times$/1.83$\times$ over ORION/SpecFaaS.
-These gains are consistent with speculative execution overlapping tool work with LLM generation and thus shortening the effective tool critical path.
+Across agents and benchmarks, \sys significantly reduces observed tool latency relative to both ORION and SpecFaaS. \sys reduces average tool latency by up to 55.2\% and p99 tool latency by up to 60.6\%.
+Aggregated across configurations, the average tool-side speedup is 1.71$\times$ over ORION and 1.83$\times$ over SpecFaaS.
+These gains are consistent with speculative execution making predicted tool results available before they appear on the exposed critical path.

+Figure~\ref{fig:eval:throughput} shows that the latency reduction translates into higher completed-tool throughput under bursty arrivals. \sys completes more tool work under the same trace-driven arrivals, while keeping authoritative tool calls on the high-priority path.

-Finally, we aggregate all tasks and examine \sys's overall speedup relative to the baselines.
-Figure~\ref{fig:speedup-cdf} reports the CDF of per-request speedup over ORION and SpecFaaS after pooling all requests.
+Finally, we aggregate all tasks and examine \sys's tool-side speedup relative to the tool baselines.
+Figure~\ref{fig:speedup-cdf} reports the CDF of per-request tool speedup over ORION and SpecFaaS after pooling all requests.
 Most requests observe positive speedup (97\% above 1$\times$), while the worst cases remain close to parity, consistent with \sys's low speculation overhead when predictions do not hit.

 These gains are robust across agents, benchmarks, and LLM settings.
 Improvements are largest for tool-heavy tasks where tool stalls dominate the critical path, but remain non-negative for more LLM-dominated tasks, indicating that \sys introduces low overhead when speculation does not hit.
-Overall, speculative tool execution reliably converts a portion of tool-wait time into overlap with LLM generation, improving both median and tail latency.
+Overall, speculative tool execution reliably converts a portion of tool-wait time into ready speculative results, improving both median and tail tool latency.